michaeljhanley/sfo-survey-viz/docs/analysis.md

 Note that the statistical tests were conducted on data after weights were applied.
 This is why response counts pivoted into decimals as opposed to integers.
 I accomplished this by making pivot tables with values that summed the WEIGHT values per category instead of counting the number of RESPNUMs per category.
    - WEIGHT values were provided by the original dataset

-### Removing "connecting flight" and "Carshare" response data
+### Removing "Connecting flight" and "Carshare" response data
 On the original survey, respondents were able to choose "Connecting from another flight" as their method of arriving at SFO.
 I chose to not consider these responses because this type of arrival doesn't have any direct bearing on the other arrival methods.
 In addition, travelers arriving at SFO using this option generally don't get to choose other methods, as air travel implies that a majority of travelers arriving by connecting flight live too far to use other modes.\

 Additionally, "Carshare (Zipcar, etc.)" data was omitted from analysis because it was not provided as a response option on the 2017 survey.
 Due diligence was made to ensure all other response numbers lined up, with slight limitations (see "Limitations and Considerations")